This post was last updated on March 7, 2023.

 This next section takes an in-depth look at these provisions.

 As mentioned, subscription billing and revenue recognition have grown more popular due to the proliferation of SaaS platforms.
-As a result, this led to the establishment of accounting principles to streamline revenue recognition across SaaS companies.
+This led to the establishment of accounting principles to streamline revenue recognition across SaaS companies and other industries with complex or multiple revenue models.

-These include the Accounting Standard Codification (ASC) 606 and International Financial Reporting Standards (IFRS) 15, which were created by the Financial Accounting Standards Board (FASB).
+These principles include the Accounting Standard Codification (ASC) 606 and International Financial Reporting Standards (IFRS) 15.
+The two standards were created by the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB), respectively.

 ASC 606 outlines the principles for businesses that enter into any form of contract with customers to provide goods and services.
 Similarly, IFRS 15 contains standards governing revenue from businesses in the aforementioned contracts.